KTH-Library/docker-alpine-minio-client/README.md

 The `Dockerfile` uses a minimal alpine base layer and adds the "minio client" binary.
 Advantages:

-- The "mc" image is much smaller than the stock "minio/mc" image and does not have its entrypoint overridden.
+- The "mc" image is much smaller (36 MB vs 136 MB) than the stock "minio/mc" image and does not have its entrypoint overridden.
 - Alpine has crond from busybox pre-installed.
 - Output there is logged so it by default is visible using "docker-compose logs -f mc"